yjchen/easy_tag/README.md

     taggable.add_tags: add more tags to this taggable taggable.remove_tags: remove tags of this taggable

-  All of these methods (except tags=) can add :context and :tagger as optioanl parameters.
+  All of setting methods (except tags=) can add :context and :tagger as optioanl parameters.
   For example:

-    taggable.tags :context => 'skill', :tagger => current_user
+    taggable.set_tags ['ruby', 'rvm'], :context => 'skill', :tagger => current_user

   :context and :tagger also accept number as id for faster database query:

     taggable.add_tags, :context => 'skill', :tagger => current_user.id

-  If not specified, default context is 'tag' and default tagger is nil.
+  If not specified, default context is nil and default tagger is nil.

   Tags should be array of strings, or by default, string with comma(,) to divide tags.